Greek Court Clears Suspects Of Murder In Brutal Beating Of US Tourist

 “You should not be able to chase a man down and beat him to death, and not go to jail,” said Jill.

 Of the nine defendants, three were exonerated.
 The harshest sentence went to the British national, who received up to 15 years in prison for grievous bodily harm.
-Three of the Serbians received seven years in prison, while the other two got five years and ten years.
-All five of the Serbians had lesser assault charges.
+Three of the Serbians received seven years in prison, while the other two got five years and ten years, respectively.
+All five of the remaining Serbians had lesser assault charges.

 Despite the family’s surprise at the outcome, Jill told CBS News, “I just want to keep his memory alive.
 I don’t want to introduce any negativity into my spirit.
 And I really do want to remember him as a go-lucky, energetic, fun-loving, happy Bakari.”